ahammadmejbah/Headless-Technologies-Limited/README.md

-<code> The Word2Vec model works in this manner by selecting a phrase from the article text that has the greatest Word2Vec embedding similarity with the question that is being asked and then outputting that sentence as the response.
-This extremely basic question-answering system has a good chance of getting the right response right most of the time. </code>
+<b><code> The Word2Vec model works in this manner by selecting a phrase from the article text that has the greatest Word2Vec embedding similarity with the question that is being asked and then outputting that sentence as the response.
+This extremely basic question-answering system has a good chance of getting the right response right most of the time. </code></b>